ligalahhezronn/ligalahhezronn/README.md

 ### Projects

-Here are some of the projects I've worked on:
+Here are some of my projects:
 - [2D Portfolio](https://2-d-portfolio.vercel.app/)

 Feel free to check out my repositories for more. <br><br>